PHO102B Digital Photographic Imaging - Spring 2023

 GENERAL CLASS PROCEDURES:

-• Lecture: Skills and academic principles are explained by the instructor through online videos and written handouts.
+• Lecture: Techniques, skills and academic principles are explained by the instructor through online videos and written handouts.

-• Review and Practice: Students review skills by direct questioning of the instructor and skills are reviewed by student practice with various assignments.
-Students will practice skills in labs, at home, or in field situations.
+• Review and Practice: Students review techniques and skills by practice and questioning of the instructor (email) Technique and skills are practiced by the student through the assignments given.

-Each student is required to maintain a 3-ring notebook in which the student will keep all assignments, notes, handouts and negatives.
+I Highly recommend maintaining a 3-ring notebook in which the student will keep all assignments, notes, handouts.
 Maintaining a good photo notebook is important so that all materials are organized and easy to retrieve.
-Bring the notebook with you to all classes and work sessions.
+It is much faster to open to a page of your notebook to find a shortcut or written tutorial than searching links.

 For any Check-out of equipment, you must present a current CSN student ID.
 Without ID no equipment will be checked out.
 If you are not sure about the operation of a new camera ASK, your instructor or a lab tech on proper handling and usage.
 At the time of checkout you may be tested on the operation of equipment.
-If you do not pass the test you will not be given equipment.• Evaluation: Evaluation is determined by instructor formally (during crit) and informally (during lab time).
+If you do not pass the test you will not be given equipment.

 Equipment and Supplies:

 •REQUIRED: Portable Hard Drive, Back up your work off your main computer - this will give you 2 copies if something happens to one.
-More storage space can used for all your other classes.
+More storage space can be used for all your other classes.
+I recommend anytime you work you back up your files to a second hard drive and a cloud.

-•Compact Flash card for digital cameras - If you are checking out a camera from CSN
+•Compact Flash card or SD Card for digital cameras - If you are checking out a camera from CSN

 Lab Policy: See lab policy handout